German Articles Made Simple: What They Are and How to Learn Them

 This way, you pick up and reinforce the adjective ending rules automatically!
 Again, this is more memorization but just think of it as a fast track to a native-level Sprachgefühl, or “language feeling.”

 The more actual German content you read and listen to, the less you’ll have to consciously memorize these patterns.

-Now you’re all set to waltz back into that beer hall and confidently order a drink using the exact right German articles.
+So there you have it!
+Now you’re all set to waltz into a beer hall and confidently order a drink using the exact right German articles.

 If you liked this post, something tells me that you'll love FluentU, the best way to learn German with real-world videos.